runelite/runelite/README.md

 ## Usage

-Open the project in your IDE as a Maven project and run the RuneLite class in runelite-client.
+Open the project in your IDE as a Maven project, build the root module and then run the RuneLite class in runelite-client.
+For more information visit the [RuneLite Wiki](https://github.com/runelite/runelite/wiki).

 ### License